The Ten Most Powerful Threats in the Marvel Universe

-He's bad...
-Really, really bad.
-He rules what we'd term "Hell" - complete with damned souls, fire, brimstone, you name it.
+He's bad... really, really bad.
+He rules what we'd call Hell—complete with damned souls, fire, brimstone, you name it.
 Mephisto pops up anytime there is a character that seems to be incorruptible and has a unique kind of problem that a master of time, space, and dimension can solve.

 Normally, his victim is the Silver Surfer.
-He takes a particular type of joy in the fact that while the Surfer was trapped on Earth that he could torture and tease him by showing him his true love, Shalla Bal and denying him when he said, "No."
+He takes a particular type of joy in the fact that, while the Surfer was trapped on Earth, he could torture and tease him by showing him his true love, Shalla Bal, and denying him when he said, "No."

 Thanos the Titan